Neurochemical and molecular mechanisms underlying the retrieval-extinction effect.

 MetadataShow full item record

-Extinction within the reconsolidation window, or ‘retrieval-extinction’, has received much research interest as a possible technique for targeting the reconsolidation of maladaptive memories with a behavioural intervention.
-However, it remains to be determined whether the retrieval-extinction effect – a long-term reduction in fear behaviour, that appears resistant to spontaneous recovery, renewal and reinstatement - depends specifically on destabilisation of the original memory (the ‘reconsolidation-update’ account) or represents facilitation of an extinction memory (the ‘extinction-facilitation’ account).
+Extinction within the reconsolidation window, or 'retrieval-extinction', has received much research interest as a possible technique for targeting the reconsolidation of maladaptive memories with a behavioural intervention.
+However, it remains to be determined whether the retrieval-extinction effect-a long-term reduction in fear behaviour, which appears resistant to spontaneous recovery, renewal and reinstatement-depends specifically on destabilisation of the original memory (the 'reconsolidation-update' account) or represents facilitation of an extinction memory (the 'extinction-facilitation' account).
 We propose that comparing the neurotransmitter systems, receptors and intracellular signalling pathways recruited by reconsolidation, extinction and retrieval-extinction will provide a way of distinguishing between these accounts.

 Animals, Humans, Receptors, Dopamine, Receptors, N-Methyl-D-Aspartate, Fear, Conditioning (Psychology), Memory, Extinction, Psychological